electric-sql/electric/docs/usage/data-modelling/migrations.md

 ### Default schema

 Only tables in the default schema named [`public`](https://www.postgresql.org/docs/14/ddl-schemas.html#DDL-SCHEMAS-PUBLIC) can be electrified at the moment.
+We are working on lifting this restriction.

 ### Table names